Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

 \subsubsection{Fusion}

 The challenge of harmonizing different RS data modalities and resolutions for joint analysis is called fusion.
-Fusion algorithms must be computationally efficient, preserve high resolution, and reduce color distortion.
-Fusion is carried out at different levels: at the pixel level, feature level, or decision level~\cite{Ghamisi2019} (see Fig.~\ref{fig:fusion}).
-We focus on pixel and feature-level fusion where DR is most beneficial.
+Algorithms for fusion must be computationally efficient, preserve high resolution, and reduce color distortion.
+Fusion is carried out at different levels: pixel, feature, or decision level~\citep{Ghamisi2019}.
+We focus on pixel and feature-level fusion where FE is most beneficial.
 Fusion is divided into \emph{homogeneous fusion} and \emph{heterogeneous fusion}.
-The former uses only satellite imagery, i.e., single-modal data.
-In contrast, the latter attempts to integrate more diverse sources and, in part, requires additional registration methods to match and align data points between sources.
-We find that DR methods for fusion are often supervised and preserve variance and reconstructions.

-\paragraph{Homogeneous fusion} Homogeneous fusion is usually performed on the pixel level and is the most prominent fusion task in remote sensing.
-In principle, it can be applied to any gridded data by matching the locations of the images and applying pixel-level operations.
-Typically, we aim to complement the shortcomings in the resolution of one sensor with the information from a different sensor.
-Low-spatial-high-temporal, and high-spatial-low-temporal data can be combined to increase both resolutions in what is known as spatial-temporal fusion.
-Conceptually, all these tasks are similar, and techniques for one can be adapted for the others.
-The images must be precisely aligned, and then the information from both sources is combined on a pixel level.
+The former uses only single-modal data and can be applied to any gridded data by matching image locations and applying pixel-level operations.
+The latter is more modern and flexible because it integrates a broader range of sources.
+FE has evolved for data fusion through $3$ eras, generally moving from homogeneous tasks to more general, heterogeneous tasks.
+These eras are component substitution, alignment of a shared reduced space, and learning synthesized representations with deep learning.
+Throughout these eras, the best models are often supervised and have moved from explicit, linear FE that preserves variance and frequency, to implicit, topology-preserving FE, and finally to flexible deep learning FE with neural network mapping mechanisms.

-A key class of techniques for pixel-level fusion is known as Component Substitution (CS).
-CS first maps the MS (or HS) input image using PCA, then substitutes the leading principal components with the high-resolution pan image, and finally maps the new reduced representation back to the ambient space~\cite{Chavez1991}.
+\paragraph{Component substitution} The earliest strategies, such as Component Substitution (CS), are explicit, linear FE and were primarily developed for homogeneous fusion, i.e., pansharpening.
+CS is simple, it runs PCA on the low-resolution image, then substitutes the leading principal components with the high-resolution pan image, and finally maps the new reduced representation back to the ambient space~\citep{Chavez1991}.
 In applications, CS offers benefits in low color distortion but suffers from spectral distortion in MS and HS data.
-CS has been combined with various transformations, such as wavelet, contourlet, or support value transforms, before the features are fused to address the persistent challenge of spectral distortion in the fused images~\cite{Luo2008, Yang2013, 4490068, YANG2012177}.
+Various pre-defined matrix factorization FE, such as wavelet, contourlet, or support value transforms, are run before CS to address the persistent challenge of spectral distortion in the fused images~\citep{Luo2008, Yang2013, 4490068, YANG2012177}